 I’ve experienced 2 small issues.

-The first is the glue around the loop edge started to peal away.
-This was easily fixed with some supper glue.
+The first is the glue around the loop edge started to peel away.
+This was easily fixed with some super glue.
 A fabric glue may work better for flexibility.

 I came up with a very simple fix for this.
 You’ll need the following materials:

 1 x Soda Straw (not a used one)

 Glue – super glue or fabric glue. (you only need 1 or 2 drops)